apache/mynewt-mcumgr/samples/smp_svr/README.md

 management for a different platform, adjust the `CONFIG_FS_NFFS_FLASH_DEV_NAME` setting in `prj.conf` accordingly.

-In addition, the MCUBoot boot loader (https://github.com/runtimeco/mcuboot) is required for img_mgmt to function properly.
+In addition, the MCUboot boot loader (https://github.com/runtimeco/mcuboot) is required for img_mgmt to function properly.

 The smp_svr app logs reboots to a flash circular buffer (FCB) backed log.
 The